alessioferrari/VoiceBiofeedEmo/README.md

 **_Folders_** are:
 - Data: this folder is empty.
-Before runnning the experiment, the files from one of the two other folders described below should be copy-pasted in this folder.
+Before runnning the experiment, the files from one of the three other folders described below should be copy-pasted in this folder.
 The script main_multi_set_smote.py uses this folder as data source, and also to produce results.
 - Data-imputation: this folder contains all the data for the different experiments, using imputation for the voice data.
 - Data-no-imputation: this folder contains all the data without imputation.
+- Data-3-labels: this folder contains all the data with 3 labels
 - Protocol: protocol description and associated files to replicate the experiment.

 **Required Libraries**